“After Salvation, Now What?,”

-In a moment in time you accepted Christ as your personal Savior, your sins were forgiven and instantly God the Holy Spirit sealed you into the “body of Christ” – you are a member in particular (1 Corinthians 12:12; 2 Corinthians 1:22; Ephesians 1:13, 22; 4:30).
+In a moment in time you accepted Christ as your personal Savior, your sins were forgiven and instantly the Holy Spirit sealed you into the “body of Christ” – you are a member in particular (1 Corinthians 12:12; 2 Corinthians 1:22; Ephesians 1:13, 22; 4:30).
 The instant you were saved, you were given a special gift (s) by the Holy Spirit so that you can execute God’s plan for your life in the body of Christ.
+God has a plan!

-God has a purpose for you – a personal plan (PPG – see “Terms & Definitions for definition of PPG) that He designed just for you in eternity past.
+God has a purpose for you – a Personal Predesigned Plan of Grace (PPPG – see “Terms & Definitions for definition of PPPG) that He designed just for you in eternity past.
 He knew you would trust Christ, and He made every provision for your life.
 “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be glory, both now and to the day of eternity (forever).
 Amen” (2 Peter 3:18; Ephesians 1: 3-23).
-You are now kept alive on earth to fulfill your personal destiny (the PPG) by becoming a mature believer.
-On the way up to maturity in Christ, you will experience many priceless events; many hardships; many experiences in life to include suffering and much inner peace.
+You are now kept alive on earth to fulfill your personal destiny (the PPPG).
+To accomplish what God has planned for your life you will need to learn God’s Word daily.
+You will need to study and maintain close fellowship with he Lord.
+Fro learning by Bible study and the daily experiences of your life, you will learn how to live and effective life In Christ.
+Your goal is to become a mature believer, living for Christ as an ambassador.
+On the way to maturity in Christ, you will experience many circumstances as a part of growing up in your faith and wisdom….priceless events; many hardships; many experiences in life.
 Life after salvation is designed by God for your benefit and His glorification (John 15:8, 16; 2 Corinthians 5:15).
-Be sure to give God the credit for everything that comes along in life, good or bad “Hebrews 4:15 “for we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.”
-Please turn in your Bible and read the following verses, written to believers by the Apostle Paul, the greatest believer who ever lived: Romans 8:38,39; 2 Timothy 1:12.
+“Hebrews 4:15: “for we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.”
+Please turn in your Bible and read the following: Romans 8:38,39; 2 Timothy 1:12; 1 Peter 2:9.
 God has called you personally out of darkness into His marvelous light.
-Please read 1 Peter 2:9.
-As a believer, you have been rescued, forgiven and restored by God through the Cross sacrifice of Christ in your place.
+As a believer, you have been rescued, forgiven and restored to God, by God through the Cross sacrifice of Christ in your place.